cjlee112/spnet/design2.rst

 Schema Decisions
 ----------------

+* the database takes all responsibility for atomicity and synchronization.
+We do *not* want to burden the web server code with any of that responsibility.
+Therefore, web server code must always query the database; caching objects on the server would expose it to all the update and synchronization burdens.

 * paper comments should be stored on the paper; external source document should be stored separately (e.g. tweet).
 * comments can "reply-to" another comment, to enable threaded